Path representation of maximal parabolic Kazhdan-Lusztig polynomials: Path representation

 Hereafter, a box $(x,y)$ means a unit box whose center is $(x,y)$.
 Let $b$ be a box $(x,y)$.
 Four boxes $(x\pm1,y\pm1)$ are neighbors of $b$.
 The box $(x+1,y+1)$ is said to be NE (north-east) of $b$ and similarly the other three boxes are NW, SW and SE of $b$.
 The two boxes $(x,y\pm2)$ are said to be {\it just above}\/ or {\it just below}\/ $b$.

 We now define two relations on the set of Dyck strips as follows.
-Given an ordered pair of such Dyck strips $(D,D')$, we say that they satisfy rule I/II iff: \begin{description} \item[Rule I] If there exists a box of ${D}$ just below a box of ${D'}$, then all boxes just below a box of ${D'}$ belong to ${D}$. \item[Rule II] If there exists a box of ${D'}$ just above, NW or NE of a box of ${D}$, then all boxes just above, NW and NE of a box of ${D}$ belong to ${D}$ or ${D'}$. \end{description} Roughly, Rule I (resp.\ Rule II) means that we are allowed to pile Dyck strips of smaller or equal (resp.\ longer) length on top of a Dyck strip.
+Given an ordered pair of such Dyck strips $(D,D')$, we say that they satisfy rule I/II iff: \begin{description} \item[Rule I] If there exists a box of ${D}$ just below a box of ${D'}$, then all boxes just below a box of ${D'}$ belong to ${D}$. \item[Rule II] If there exists a box of ${D'}$ just above, NW or NE of a box of ${D}$, then all boxes just above, NW and NE of a box of ${D}$ belong to ${D}$ or ${D'}$. \end{description} We are interested in decomposing skews into unions of strips according to one of these rules.
+Roughly, Rule I (resp.\ Rule II) means that we are allowed to pile Dyck strips of smaller or equal (resp.\ longer) length on top of a Dyck strip.

 \CI{\mathrm{Conf}^{I}} \CII{\mathrm{Conf}^{II}}